NicOudart/PyBWE/docs/PySSBWE.md

 From the state-space model of the spectrum, the properties of each echo (amplitude, time-delay, frequency-domain decay) can be estimated.
 This is done in the last part of this example.

 In the following example the order of the model (= number of echoes) is estimated using AIC.
+Other criteria can be selected.
 The order can also be forced by the user in the PySSBWE functions statespace_model and SSBWE with an optional parameter "order" if the number of echoes is known.

 2 methods can be used to fit a state-space model to a spectrum: